UU-cellbiology/PTU_Reader/README.md

 ## Output #1: lifetime ordered stack

-This is 8-bit stack containing 4096 frames.
+This is 8-bit stack containing 4096 frames *(since v.0.0.7 it will be trimmed to max observed value)*.
 Each frame corresponds to a lifetime value.
 Why 4096?
 It is number of time registers in PicoQuant module.
 To get real time value in nanoseconds (ns), you need to know frequency of laser pulses during acquisition.
 Suppose laser frequency is 40MHz.
 That means distance between pulses is 1/40x10^6 = 25 ns.
 That means this period is splitted by 4096 intervals, i.e. time difference between frames = 25/4096 ~ 6.1 picoseconds (ps, 10^-12).

+**NB:** Since v.0.0.7 stack will be trimmed to max observed value, i.e. 3210 or something else, to save a bit of memory.

 The intensity of pixel at *x*,*y* position corresponds to the number of photons with this lifetime during the *whole acquisition*.
 Don't forget to do *Image->Adjust->Brightness/Contrast* to see the signal.